agusgun/person-reid/README.md

 - [ ] [MTCNN](TODO)

 #### Keyframe Extraction
-1. Using thresholding on facial landmark size (Face image need to be resized first for measure the threshold)
+1. Using thresholding on facial landmark size (Face image need to be resized first to measure the threshold)
 - Using heuristic to determine the threshold
-- [TODO] Need to determine the necessary training sample for the keyfram extraction (Assumption: 5-10 keyframe per person)
+- [TODO] Need to determine the necessary training sample for the keyframe extraction (Assumption: 5-10 keyframe per person)
 - Assumption: Person Detection Accurate
 - Assumption: Face Detection Accurate

 2. Using confidence from MTCNN

-### Apperance Model
+### Appearance Model

 # Thesis Progress